1. /

 Improving vision and health of elders in Nuwara Eliya district, Sri Lanka

 Sri Lanka is one of the fastest ageing countries in the world with over 12.2% of its population over the age of 60 years.
 Older people make an important economic and social contribution, but age-related visual impairment and non-communicable diseases often limit this.
 There is strong evidence that higher levels of social participation are directly and indirectly associated with better health in old age.
-Currently, no evidence is available on the health impact of participation in Elders’ Clubs in low-income settings: a sustainable and affordable healthy ageing strategy.

-This study includes a randomized controlled trial that will measure the impact of the Elders’ Clubs on health-related quality of life; the study will also document lessons about addressing the health and vision problems of older people that will be useful in Sri Lanka and in the region.
+This study includes a randomised controlled trial that will measure the impact of the Elders’ Clubs on health-related quality of life; the study will also document lessons about addressing the health and vision problems of older people that will be useful in Sri Lanka and in the region.

-A woman is screened by an eye health promoter
+A woman is screened by an eye-health promoter.

 The aim of our study is to improve the health, including eye health, and well-being of older people aged 60 years and above, through the establishment and support of Elders’ Clubs in Sri Lanka.
-Our objectives include:

 Primary objective